cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

 				       jerResName = cms.FileInPath('PhysObjectExtractorTool/PhysObjectExtractor/JEC/JetResolutionInputAK5PF.txt')
 				       )
 ```
-Back in the jet loop inside of, we define `ptscale`, the eventual scale factor we multiply onto the jet momentum.
+Back inside the jet loop, we define `ptscale`, the eventual scale factor multiplied onto the jet momentum.

 *Note: As mentioned previously, if we are running `PatJetAnalyzer.cc` on data, we do not want to affect to the resolution, so we initialize it as `1`.*